-A. It is very small, similar in size and shape as a grain of rice.
+A. It is very small, similar in size and shape to a grain of rice.

 Q. How much does it cost?

 A. Butte Humane Society microchips every animal adopted at our shelter as part of the adoption fee.
 There is no additional charge.
-If you have an animal you would like to have microchipped, you may bring the animal in during open hours without an appointment.
-The fee is an affordable $28, a very low cost to give you the peace of mind that you have done everything possible to ensure that if your animal is ever missing the chances are greatly increased that he or she will be returned to you.
+If you have an animal you would like to have microchipped, please call our clinic to make an appointment.
+Our microchip procedures are low-cost and give you the peace of mind that if your animal is ever missing the chances are greatly increased that he or she will be returned to you.

 Q. How is the microchip detected?

-Q. Why is a collar and tag not sufficient?
+Q. Why are a collar and tag not sufficient?

 A. From our experience, collars are often lost or removed while the animal is straying, especially in the case of cats.
 Also, some animals are very reluctant to wear collars and can become a danger if the animal is trying to remove it.
 Collars may get caught in brush or trees, and in extreme cases, they could cause the animal to hang.
 (It is recommended that microchipped animals still wear a collar with their license tag attached, as this is an added visual indication that the animal is owned and not a stray).